zazralt/unified-meta-schema/README.md

     {relation}: -> {entity1}.{attr1},{entity2}.{attr1}
 ```

-**Note:** All referenced targets in a union MUST be role-compatible and type-compatible..
+**Note:** All referenced targets in a union MUST be role-compatible and type-compatible.

 ---